yorelisacodes/CodeWars/README.md

 Style Points
 Sure, this is about as easy as it gets.
 But how clever can you be to create the most creative "hello world" you can think of?
 What is a "hello world" solution you would want to show your friends?

+28. Remove First and Last Character

+DESCRIPTION:
+It's pretty straightforward.
+Your goal is to create a function that removes the first and last characters of a string.
+You're given one parameter, the original string.
+You don't have to worry with strings with less than two characters.